EchoMAV/EchoTherm-Daemon/README.md

-  --help                    Produce this message --shutter                 Trigger the shutter --status                  Get the status of the camera --startRecording arg      Begin recording to a specified file --stopRecording           Stop recording to a file --takeScreenshot arg      Save a screenshot of the current frame to a file --zoomRate arg            Choose the zoom rate (a floating point number)
+  --help                    Produce this message --shutter                 Trigger the shutter --status                  Get the status of the camera --startRecording arg      Begin recording to a specified file (currently only .mp4) --stopRecording           Stop recording to a file --takeScreenshot arg      Save a screenshot of the current frame to a file --zoomRate arg            Choose the zoom rate (a floating point number)